kfinley/KyleFinley.net/packages/vue2-client/src/articles/schedule-tweets-with-images-from-google-sheets.md

 Now schedule some Tweets and make sure the script works.

 ### **Summary**

 ---

 If you made it this far hopefully you're now setup with a Google Sheet that will send Images with updates to Twitter.
 If you'd like to see some more detail on the script code that drives the scheduler you can [read about it here](/sheets-to-tweets-script).
 I encourage you to take a look at the code and extend it to fit your needs.
 Learn Apps Script, it's worth it!

 In researching this I came across a few publicly maintained Twitter Bot sheets that I looked at to understand how they did things in order to write this solution.
 As you can imagine by now this code will allow you to create your own Twitter Bot but remember play nice or Twitter will boot you.

 As I'm sure you can imagine this code is really just the starting point of what you can do.
 You can build on this script or include it in your existing Sheets toolkit.

-I'd love to hear comments or thoughts so please feel free to comment by tweeting to me at [@KFinley](https://twitter.com/kfinley).
+I'd love to hear comments or thoughts so please feel free to reach out.

 - UPDATE: 7/6/2015 - Removed a few steps from the process to make this simpler.
 Now only 9 steps!
 - UPDATE: 8/4/2015 - Added support for shortening URLs using the Google Shortener service.